Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 Punch fully down into the fabric, then lift slightly—lifting too high can pull loops out.
 Always work consistently to maintain loop height.

-Fabrics & Frames for Rug Punching
+Fabrics & Frames for Rug Punching:

 Standard foundation fabrics include Monk's Cloth, Linen, and Rug Warp.
 Gripper frames and hoops are both suitable.